 The Low Down on Cloth Diapers

-Our family journey (and let me tell you, it was quite the journey) with cloth diapers began when my sons turned 6 months old.
+Our family journey (and let me tell you, it was quite the journey) to minimalism all started with cloth diapers.
 We were dead set on getting rid of disposable diapers once and for all but I was horribly frightened of the stress and work that cloth diapers would bring to my life.
 I am thrilled to tell you that the journey has been more than I ever imagined!
 We love our cloth diapers!

 Benefits of Cloth Diapering

 Cost!
 Using cloth diapers will save you approximately $2000 per CHILD.
 Need I say more?

 Protect the environment!
 18 billion diapers are thrown into the U.S. landfills each and every year.
 One adorable baby is responsible for over 5000 diapers in their lifetime.
 A single use disposable diaper takes 200-300 years to biodegrade.
 This is absolutely ridiculous and we need to change this ASAP.

 According to the Real Diaper Association (RDA) disposable diapers contain harsh chemicals such as…

 - Sodium polyacrylate – found in the fluff layer of the disposable diaper, turns your baby’s urine into gel; it can absorb 100 times its weight in liquid.
 Sodium Polyacrylate has also been linked to Toxic Shock Syndrome in tampon use and has been associated with severe diaper rash.